workerspages/docker-1Panel/README.md

 ### Service & Feature Limitations

 1. Panel -> bottom-right update -> “Upgrade Now” is unavailable.
 Official upgrade logic depends on systemctl.
-2. Panel -> container features unavailable.
-Service liveness check depends on systemctl status; will be optimized to remove dependency.
+2. ~~Panel -> container features unavailable.
+Service liveness check depends on systemctl status; will be optimized to remove dependency.~~
 3. nginx_status listens on 127.0.0.1 by default; adjust accordingly.
 See: OpenResty status error.
 4. Some app install mount paths may be incorrect; fix per actual paths.
 5. 1panel-core & 1panel-agent run as root.
 Running under user nobody will make 1panel-agent crash.
 6. Toolbox -> Process Guard, FTP, Fail2ban unavailable.
+7. Version v2.0.11 improves the Docker service decision logic, and the Panel->Container function is basically available (the full functionality has not been fully tested).
+8. Version v2.0.11 adds disk management, which is not recommended.

 ### Q&A